-Robin Wilson is considered a world-class and renown thought leader on hypoallergenic, sustainable and eco-conscious options for the B2B and B2C marketplace.
+Robin Wilson is considered a world-class and renown thought leader on allergen-aware, sustainable and eco-conscious options for the B2B and B2C marketplace.

 In 2020, she was ready to quit and return to corporate America with the pandemic taking hold.
 But a campaign to support Black entrepreneurs gave her business oxygen when people started 'voting with their wallets' and she gained many new clients and a licensing deal.

-2022: CLEAN DESIGN HOME® x Martex is going global to UK and Japan
+2022: CLEAN DESIGN HOME® x Martex is going global to UK and military bases

 2021: Launch CLEAN DESIGN HOME® x Martex at Macy's locations including Hawaii, Guam and Puerto Rico